konstantinosbakos/Particle_Swarm_Optimization/ReadMe.md

 # Testing and Production Environment

-The testing and production of this project was done in Linux Ubuntu 22.04 and in MACOS version 15.5.
+The testing and production of this project was done on Linux Ubuntu 22.04 and on MACOS version 15.5.
 The program was compiled using g++ 11.4.0 in Linux and the native clang++ compiler in MACOS (version 17.0.0 as of the publication of the project).

 # Credits

 - [Publication]
 - [Foivos Zanias](https://github.com/phyzan), for the creation of the [ODE pack](https://github.com/phyzan/odepack) used for the implementation of this project, as well as insights for the general implementation.

-check variable names and fix (lclc) and params ig